TSchwierz/SelfLocalisationCF/README.md

 ## Latest Change:
-**08.05.:** Optimised both network and prediction models for faster execution time.
+**12.05.:** Added functionality and mean position confidence range visualisation to the notebook handling results.<br> **08.05.:** Optimised both network and prediction models for faster execution time.
 Achieved ~4x speed up.<br>
 **07.05.:** Added a fix to the grid network that prevents NaN values to occur.
 Implementing a analysis routine to compare different sets of gains for the 3D case. <br>
 **06.05.:** Smoothed the movement algorithm. <br>